ailich/MultiscaleDTM/README.md

 Figure adapted from Jenness (2004)

--   `AdjSD`- This new proposed rugosity metric modifies the standard deviation of elevation/bathymetry to account for slope.
+- `AdjSD`- This new proposed roughness metric modifies the standard deviation of elevation/bathymetry to account for slope.
 It does this by first fitting a plane to the data in the focal window using ordinary least squares, and then extracting the residuals, and then calculating the standard deviation of the residuals within the focal window.

 <img src="man/figures/adj_sd.png" width="80%">

 - `RIE` - Calculates the Roughness Index-Elevation which quantifies the standard deviation of residual topography (Cavalli et al., 2008).
 This measure is conceptually similar to `AdjSD` but rather than fitting a plane and extracting residuals for the entire focal window, residual topography is calculated as the focal pixel minus the focal mean.
 Then the local standard deviation is calculated from this residual topography using a focal filter.

 <img src="man/figures/RIE.png" width="80%">